tinyolly/tinyolly/docs/index.md

 A **lightweight OpenTelemetry-native observability platform** built from scratch to visualize and correlate logs, metrics, and traces.
 No 3rd party observability tools - just Python (FastAPI), Redis, OpenAPI, and JavaScript.

 - Think of TinyOlly as a development tool to observe and perfect your app's telemetry
-- Send whatever you want to the Otel collector on Docker or K8S and TinyOlly will visualize it
+- Export metrics, logs, and traces to the Otel collector on Docker or K8S and TinyOlly will visualize and correlate them
 - Includes a **REST API** with OpenAPI docs for programmatic access to all telemetry
 - TinyOlly is *not* designed to compete with production observability platforms!
 It is for local development only.